Rules and Regulations

 19. In addition to the above listed rules, the Club By-Laws will also serve to establish policy and to govern the Club with the assistance of the elected Board of Directors.

 20. There will be a fine for shooting a button buck.
-The first button buck will be a $50 fine, the second button buck will carry a $50 fine, count towards the Membership Quality Buck Limit, and will also result in a 60-day suspension to run concurrent days until satisfied.
+The first button buck will be a $50 fine, the second will carry a $50 fine and count towards the Membership Quality Buck Limit.
+The 2nd button buck will also result in a 60-day suspension to run concurrent days until satisfied.
+If less than 60 days remain in the current deer season the balance of the suspension will be served starting with the first day of the next deer season.

-21. There will be a limit of (2) Bucks and (4) Doe per Membership during any one Deer season.
+21. There will be a limit of (2) Bucks per membership.
 Any buck taken by another family member, guest or otherwise will count towards this Membership limit, with the following exceptions.

 Exception 1: The first Buck of a child under the age of 16 or a Member age 70 or over may be a Buck of choice and will not count towards the Membership limit unless it is a Quality Buck as defined, which will count towards that limit.
 There will be only 1 BOC allowed per membership.

-Exception 2 (Guest and Under 16 Deer allotments): Designated each year will be (2) Quality Bucks (Minimum outside main beam spread of 16 inches) and (4) Doe allotted for guest and for full members child/children under 16 years old to harvest that will not count against the Membership season limits.
-If a guest or full members U16 child harvest a Quality Buck or a Doe, a member of the Board must be notified immediately.
-A hunting guest or a full members U16 child/children can only harvest (1) QB Buck and (1) Doe which will not count toward membership limits.
-All other guest or full members U16 child/children Deer harvest will count toward membership limits as defined.
+Exception 2 (Guest and Under 16 Deer allotments): Designated each year will be (2) Quality Bucks (Minimum outside main beam spread of 16 inches) allotted for guest and for full members child/children under 16 years old to harvest that will not count against the Membership season limits.
+If a guest or full members U16 child harvest a Quality Buck a member of the Board must be notified immediately.
+A hunting guest or a full members U16 child/children can only harvest (1) QB Buck which will not count toward membership limits.
+All other guest or full members U16 child/children Buck harvest will count toward membership limits as defined.

 Penalties for violations of rule #21 will be determined by the Board on a case by case basis taking all facts into consideration.
-No exceptions on the limit of Quality Bucks for guest/children will be allowed after an email notice to the Membership that (2) Quality Bucks or the (4) Does has been satisfied.
+No exceptions on the limit of Quality Bucks for guest/children will be allowed after an email notice to the Membership that (2) Quality Bucks has been satisfied.

-Note: Once a Member has taken the maximum of (2) Bucks or (4) Does, as specified above, he/she will not be allowed any deer hunting guest for the remainder of that deer season.
+Note: Once a Member has taken the maximum of (2) Bucks allowed per membership, guests of that member may only harvest a Doe for remainder of season.

 A) - Notify the Board of the exact location of their one stand marker immediately upon marking an area.